 Unfortunately, that otherwise perfectly healthy cat physically, was so psychologically scarred (feline PTSD?) by his experience at the vet, that even though he was healthy enough to walk after a couple of days, he steadfastly refused to come out of whatever hidey-hole he could find, refusing to eat or drink unless it was right in front of him, and even then, hardly at all.
 He absolutely refused to use the litter box and simply peed/pooped in place, wherever that happened to be.
 Thank God we have tile floors on almost all of the ground floor and we were able to block off the carpeted upstairs with a borrowed toddler gate!

-At one point, he snuck into our bedroom and hid underneath our king-size bed — we had to completely remove the mattress and foundations to get him out of there so he wouldn’t eliminate on the carpet, which traumatized him even further.
+At one point, he snuck into our bedroom and hid underneath our king-size bed — we had to completely remove the mattress and foundations to get him out of there so he wouldn’t eliminate on the carpet, an event which traumatized him even further.

 I faithfully medicated him with the steroids the vet had prescribed to deal with the allergies and, after a week of his PTSD behavior, added a tranquilizer the vet prescribed to the mix.
 The following week passed with zero improvement.
 His refusal to eat and drink emaciated him far beyond the shadow of his former physique prior to the initial vet visit.
 Before the initial weight loss started, he weighed a solid 16 pounds — he had shrunk down to half that by the time it was all over.